jameshume/jehtech/src/html/c_and_cpp/cpp-constexpr-consteval.md

 It fails with the same error message.

 ```
-test.cpp: In function ‘constexpr auto dummy(unsigned int)’:
+test.cpp: In function 'constexpr auto dummy(unsigned int)':
-test.cpp:2:39: error: ‘a’ is not a constant expression
+test.cpp:2:39: error: 'a' is not a constant expression
     2 |     constexpr auto intermediate = a * 2;
       |
 ```